wikibonsai/wikibonsai/docs/PHILOSOPHY.md

 The following is one possible technical definition of "censorship":

-> "Given an information space, with a coordinate system mutually agreed upon by all participating agents, where each unique piece of information maps to a unique coordinate, censorship would include:
+> Given an information space, with a coordinate system mutually agreed upon by all participating agents, where each unique coordinate maps to a unique piece of information, censorship would include:
 >
-> - The nonconsensual distortion of the coordinate system.
+> - The nonconsensual distortion or deletion of the coordinate system.
 > - The total blockage or restricted movement to or between any points in that space.
-> - The disallowance of departing the given information space."
+> - The disallowance of departing the given information space.

 This project aims to provide tools for individuals to build such information spaces and evangelize this definition of censorship, which is more precise than is typical and helps uncover concrete courses of action to address censorship.